jgumerove/domestic-n-foreign-frontend/README.md

 # ABOUT MILITARY MISTLETOE
 Military Mistletoe is a Christmas themed, single-page interactive map application that lists all the foreign military bases countries have around the world.
 Every nutcracker on the homepage map represents a country that has foreign military bases.
-Click on the nutcracker to be directed to the country page which then shows all the of the selected country's military bases around the glob on an interactive map.
+Click on the nutcracker to be directed to the country page which then shows all the of the selected country's military bases around the globe on an interactive map.
+Click on any nutcracker pin on the map to see more information about a specific country base.
+Navigate back and forth via the links provided on each page of the application.

 ## BUILT WITH
 The following frameworks/libraries were used to create Military Mistletoe: